palmerr23/control_TLV320AIC3104/README.md

 When differential input signals are connected in single-ended mode, crosstalk will occur between channels due to the CODEC's internal multiplexing (see Fig 10-13, p36).

+The library defaults to differential mode to avoid this issue, at a small cost to noise performance.

 ### inputSelect(int level, int8_t channel, int8_t codec)

 The balanced inputs (L1) are used for both mic and line inputs.
 PGA gain is adjustable between 0 and 59.5 dB.